Delta-aminolevulinic acid dehydratase: Lead poisoning

 ALAD enzymatic activity is inhibited by lead, beginning at blood lead levels that were once considered to be safe (<10 μg/dL) and continuing to correlate negatively across the range from 5 to 95 μg/dL.
 Inhibition of ALAD by lead leads to anemia primarily because it both inhibits heme synthesis and shortens the lifespan of circulating red blood cells, but also by stimulating the excessive production of the hormone erythropoietin, leading to inadequate maturation of red cells from their progenitors.
 A defect in the ALAD structural gene can cause increased sensitivity to lead poisoning and acute hepatic porphyria.
 Alternatively spliced transcript variants encoding different isoforms have been identified.

 Deficiency

 A deficiency of porphobilinogen synthase is usually acquired (rather than hereditary) and can be caused by heavy metal poisoning, especially lead poisoning, as the enzyme is very susceptible to inhibition by heavy metals.

-Hereditary insufficiency of porphobilinogen synthase is called porphobilinogen synthase (or ALA dehydratase) deficiency poprhyria.
+Hereditary insufficiency of porphobilinogen synthase is called porphobilinogen synthase (or ALA dehydratase) deficiency porphyria.
 It is an extremely rare cause of porphyria, with less than 10 cases ever reported.
 All disease associated protein variants favor hexamer formation relative to the wild type human enzyme.